 Grow Support Services

-Ceres offers remote or in-person consulting to support in planning your grow operation, troubleshooting grow related issues, and responding to changes in your greenhouse operations and/or climate.
+At Ceres, our team consists of grow consultants offering greenhouse support for planning your operation, troubleshooting grow related issues, and responding to changes in your greenhouse operations and/or climate.
 We will analyze and give advice regarding:

 - Greenhouse operations and efficiency

 - Pest & disease issues